CircuitVerse/Interactive-Book/docs/seq-ssi/flip-flops.md

 {% include image.html url="/assets/images/d_flipflop.jpg" description="" %}

 This circuit has single input D and two outputs Q(t) & Q(t)’.
-The operation of D flip-flop is similar to D Latch.
-But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
+Unlike the D latch which is level-sensitive (output follows input whenever enable is HIGH), the D flip-flop is edge-triggered — it updates output Q only on the rising edge of the clock signal, ignoring changes to D at all other times.

 ## State table